…. Rajesh Deshpande. Based upon my personal visit in November 2014.

-Murud Janjira and Korlai are two coastal forts in the Raigad district of Maharashtra, India.
-Janjira is a sea fort built in the 16th century CE by the Siddis whereas Korlai is a land fort which was built by the Portuguese also in the 16th century CE.
-Both forts can be visited from Mumbai or Pune in a day, however overnight stay at Murud is highly recommended in order to visit many interesting places nearby.
+Murud Janjira and Korlai are two coastal forts in the Raigad district of Maharashtra.
+Janjira is a sea fort which was built in the 16th century by the Siddis whereas Korlai is a land fort which was built by the Portuguese also in the 16th century.
+Both forts can be visited from Mumbai or Pune in a day, however overnight stay at Murud is highly recommended for seeing many interesting places nearby.
 The forts are in fairly good condition to this date despite lack of attention from the government for restoration, renovation and maintenance.
 A visit to these forts is an enriching experience both for history buffs as well as the general traveler.

-About 40 Kms down south of Korlai is Murud known for the Murud Janjira sea fort.
-Midway on the road to Murud Janjira is the spectacular Kashid beach with golden sand where the urban populace of Mumbai and Pune flock to experience their share of the sea.
+About 40 Kms down south of Korlai is the town of Murud, known for the Murud Janjira sea fort.
+Midway on the road to Murud Janjira is the spectacular Kashid beach with golden sand.
+City dwellers of Mumbai and Pune flock to experience their share of the sea on weekends and public holidays.
 The weekend rush often cause traffic jams on this narrow road.
-From Kashid about 10 Kms. south is Nandgaon village with a narrow but long beach.
+From Kashid about 10 Kms. down south is Nandgaon, a tiny village with a narrow but long beach.
 Nandgaon is popular for the Ganesh temple.
 From Nandgaon it’s another 15 Kms drive to Murud Janjira.
 The Janjira fort is further 3 Kms to the south from Murud town.
-The approach is through Rajpuri, a fishing village from where sailboats are available to reach the fort which is about a kilometer inside the sea.
+The approach is through Rajpuri, a fishing village from where sailboats are available to reach the fort.
+The fort is about a kilometer inside the sea.
 It takes about 15 mins. in a sailboat to reach the fort.

-Spread over 22 acres, Janjira has 22 bastions which, despite the ravages of time, still stand intact.
-The fort’s main gate faces Rajpuri and can be seen only when one is quite close to it.
+Spread over 22 acres, Janjira has 22 bastions which despite the ravages of time, still stand intact.
+The fort’s main gate faces Rajpuri and can be seen only from a close distance.
 It has a small gate which opens to the sea and was used for escape and evacuation.

 According to legend, Janjira is derived from the Arabic word Jazeera which means island.
-The Siddis are believed to have originally hailed from Abyssinia and were called Habshis by the local population.
+The Siddis are believed to have originally migrated from Abyssinia and were called Habshis by the local population.
 The first fortified structure was built in 15th century by a Koli chief as defence against pirates.
 The fort was captured by a general of Nizam Shah of Ahmednagar.
-The Siddis captured it back from the Nizam Shah and later declared independence and in turn owed allegiance to the Adilshah and the Mughals.
+The Siddis captured it back from the Nizam Shah and later declared independence.
+Later, they owed allegiance to the Adilshah and the Mughals.

-Maratha King Chhatrapati Shivaji tried to capture Janjira fort several times but failed.
-His son Chhatrapati Sambhaji also tried to capture it but could not be successful, he then decided to subdue the Siddis by constructing another sea fort called Kasa Padmadurg, nine kms. northwest of Janjira.
-However, Chhatrapati Sambhaji could not complete Padmadurg due to his several tactical engagements on various war fronts.
+Chhatrapati Shivaji Maharaj tried to capture Janjira fort several times but could not succeed.
+Later, his son Chhatrapati Sambhaji Maharaj also tried to capture Janjira but he too was not successful.
+Later, he decided to subdue the Siddis by constructing another sea fort called Kasa Padmadurg, nine kms. northwest of Janjira.
+However, Chhatrapati Sambhaji Maharaj could not complete Padmadurg due to his several tactical engagements on various war fronts.

 The Murud Janjira state came to an end and was acceded to India after independence in 1947.